PowerDNS/pdns/pdns/dnsdistdist/docs/reference/netmaskgroup.rst

    Represents a group of netmasks that can be used to match :class:`ComboAddress`\ es against.

-  .. method:: NetmaskGroup:addMask(mask)
+  .. method:: addMask(mask)
-              NetmaskGroup:addMasks(masks)
+              addMasks(masks)

     Add one or more masks to the NMG.

-    :param string mask: Add this mask, prefix with `!` to exclude this mask from matching.
+    :param string mask: Add this mask, prefix with ``!`` to exclude this mask from matching.
     :param table masks: Adds the keys of the table to the :class:`NetmaskGroup`.
 It should be a table whose keys are :class:`ComboAddress` objects and whose values are integers.
 The integer values of the table entries are ignored.
 The table is of the same type as the table returned by the `exceed*` functions.

-  .. method:: NetmaskGroup:addNMG(otherNMG)
+  .. method:: addNMG(otherNMGL NetmaskGroup)

     .. versionadded:: 1.9.0